vueuse/vueuse/packages/rxjs/useObservable/index.md

 )
 ```

-If you want to add custom error handling to an observable that might error, you can supply an optional `onError` configuration.
-Without this, RxJS will treat any error in the supplied observable as an "unhandled error" and it will be thrown in a new call stack and reported to `window.onerror` (or `process.on('error')` if you happen to be in node).
+If you want to add custom error handling to an `Observable` that might error, you can supply an optional `onError` configuration.
+Without this, RxJS will treat any error in the supplied `Observable` as an "unhandled error" and it will be thrown in a new call stack and reported to `window.onerror` (or `process.on('error')` if you happen to be in Node).

 ```ts
 import { ref } from 'vue'